|Position:||Assistant Coach - Running Backs|

 Previously, Held spent seven seasons as a Division II head coach.
 He led the Southwestern Oklahoma State program for four seasons from 2005 to 2008, guiding the team to a conference title in 2007, one year after he was named the division coach of the year.
 Held coached Oklahoma Panhandle State from 2002 to 2004, and his first full-time coaching job was as head coach at Peru State in 2001, an NAIA school in Peru, Neb.
 Upon his hiring by Peru State, Held was the youngest head football coach in the country (age 26), and he led the Bobcats to a second-place league finish in his only season.

-Held began his coaching career as a defensive graduate assistant at Tennessee in 1998 and 1999, with the Volunteers winning the 1998 national championship.
+TENNESSEE: Held was a defensive graduate assistant at Tennessee in 1998 and 1999, helping the Volunteers win the 1998 national championship.

 2016-17: UCF, Assistant Coach (Running Backs)